Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

-Analytically semistable manifolds are the analogue of semistable orbits in GIT, and it follows from Thereom \ref{TBGS} and \cite{SD-lower,RD2} that they are K-semistable.
-The above is the analogue of semistability being an open condition in families.
-A standard result in GIT is that the closure of a semistable orbit intersects a \emph{unique} polystable orbit; the corresponding statement for analytically semistable manifolds is Chen-Sun's Theorem \ref{thm:CS}.
+Analytically K-semistable manifolds are the analogue of semistable orbits in GIT, and it follows from Thereom \ref{ortu} and \cite{SD-lower,RD2} that they are K-semistable.
+The above is the analogue of semistability being an open condition in GIT.
+A standard result in GIT is that the closure of a semistable orbit intersects a \emph{unique} polystable orbit; the corresponding statement for analytically K-semistable manifolds is Chen--Sun's Theorem \ref{thm:CS}.
 In GIT there are also more precise statements about the behaviour of polystable and semistable orbits in families.
 The analogue in our situation is the following.